-Configuration Supported Unsupported Saving the database and configuration files by copying the directories h2-data/ and config/ to a new instance.
+Configuration Supported Unsupported Backup and restoration Saving the database and configuration files by copying the directories h2-data/ and config/ to a new instance.
 Using an API to export PingCentral configuration information.
 Caution Use the H2 database only for trial or training environments.
 It is not recommended to use the default H2 database in production.
 For testing and production environments, always use a secured external storage solution for proper functioning in a clustered environment.
 For more information on setting up an external database, see Setting up MySQL.
 Testing involving H2 is not a valid test.
-In both testing and product oits limitations, and PingCentral does not support H2-involved cases.
+In both testing and production and production, it might cause various problems due to its limitations, and PingCentral does not support H2-involved cases.
 Note To ensure these files contain the most up-to-date information, do not copy them while PingCentral is running.